geraldrotich/alx-low_level_programming/0x00-hello_world/README.md

-This is the first directory
+This is a directory on the gcc compilation process